Interviewed by Julie Worthington

 Julie: Oh, that’s right, OK.

-Chuck: Yeah, So, I went home and then a week later they called me and says OK you’re going down to Mexico, Acapulco, you need to work down there for six months so that was sort of the trade off of Napa Valley.
-I went back, when I was back in the office at Washington, what really went, what happened, and that’s where I learned that the Grosvenors said that no way we were we gonna do wine first.
-Well, about 1976 or 1977 the magazine relented and decided to do a story on Bordeaux.
-So a year later, my boss called back and said “Guess what?
+Chuck: Yeah, So, I went home and then a week later they called me and says OK you’re going down to Mexico, Acapulco, you need to work down there for six months so that was sort of the tradeoff of Napa Valley.
+I went back, when I was back in the office at Washington, what really went, what happened, and that’s where I learned that the Grosvenors said that no way we were we going to do wine first.
+Well, about 1976 or 1977, the magazine relented and decided to do a story on Bordeaux.
+So, a year later, my boss called back and said “Guess what?
 Back to Napa Valley.”
 1978, so, uh, that wasn’t exactly my first trip here.
-They had sent me here maybe in 71 to make photographs for a special book that they were doing, not the magazine.
+They had sent me here maybe in ‘71 to make photographs for a special book that they were doing, not the magazine.
 And I went to Nicholini Winery.
 1971, I photographed Jim Nicholini for a couple of days.
 That was the first time I’d ever been here.
 Then I guess it was the next year they thought well, gee, I’d been to Napa Valley, so I should know all about it, that’s why I should go back.
-Then in, uh, then in 78, I am sent back here and I spent about six months photographing the valley for the magazine, for an article that published in 1979.
+Then in, uh, then in ‘78, I am sent back here and I spent about six months photographing the valley for the magazine, for an article that published in 1979.
 The rest is almost history.

 Julie: Uh huh.

 Chuck: I thought this is pretty nice, this is pretty special.
 I could make it home, so, I bought a condominium.
-I rented an apartment, then I bought a condominium, for 6 or 8 years until the late 80’s that would make it whatever number of years, 7, 8, 9, and then I bought this house on Dean York in 1989, almost 25 years ago.
-Meantime, in the 80’s, the early 80’s, they decided it was OK to trust me to go out of the country.
+I rented an apartment, then I bought a condominium, for six or eight years until the late 80’s that would make it whatever number of years, seven, eight, nine, and then I bought this house on Dean York in 1989, almost 25 years ago.
+Meantime, in the ‘80s, the early ‘80s, they decided it was OK to trust me to go out of the country.
 So, they had me going all over the world.
 Which just validated how special this place was.

 Julie: To you.

 Chuck: To me.
 Everything about it: the people, the weather, the scenery, the fact that wine is made here.
-At that time in the late 70’s, it wasn’t known for great food.
+At that time, in the late 7’0s, it wasn’t known for great food.
 There wasn’t much around, as you know.
 But there was enough other things that made it unique enough that I said if I want to live somewhere.
-Right now I’m living out of a suitcase, mostly, with a base in Los Angeles, where I would go periodically.
-So, now through the 80’s, I’m gone most of the time, even though I own this condominium.
-I was probably gone 10 to 11 months of the year.
+Right now, I’m living out of a suitcase, mostly, with a base in Los Angeles, where I would go periodically.
+So, now through the ‘80s, I’m gone most of the time, even though I own this condominium.
+I was probably gone ten to eleven months of the year.
 Non-stop travel, all the time, all corners of the world.
-Exposed to a lot of the world and still every time I would come back I’d say this is a really special place.
+Exposed to a lot of the world and still every time I would come back, I’d say this is a really special place.
 And part of what made it special were the friends I’d made while photographing in 1978.
 People would invite me into their homes.
-I would sometimes stay with them, before the condominium I think.
+I would sometimes stay with them, before the condominium, I think.
 I would, uh, share a lot of times with them and I was realizing that all my travels around the world, I was never welcomed as much as I was welcomed in Napa Valley.
 So now we’ve got a lot of things going on here.

 Julie: Yeh, it’s unbelievable.